HotCakeX/Harden-Windows-Security/README.md

 ## Security Baselines X<a href="#Security-Baselines-X">![SecurityBaselineX]</a>

-This is the `.zip` file that I've created and [uploaded to this GitHub repository](https://github.com/HotCakeX/Harden-Windows-Security/tree/main/GroupPolicy). it contains the Group Policy Object that applies security measures explained in this page.
+This is the `.zip` file that I've created and [uploaded to this GitHub repository](https://github.com/HotCakeX/Harden-Windows-Security/tree/main/GroupPolicy). it contains the Group Policy files that apply security measures explained in this page.

 - [How is Group Policy used in this PowerShell script?](https://github.com/HotCakeX/Harden-Windows-Security/wiki/Group-Policy#how-is-group-policy-used-in-this-powershell-script)
 - [How is Security Baseline X created and maintained?](https://github.com/HotCakeX/Harden-Windows-Security/wiki/Group-Policy#how-is-security-baseline-x-created-and-maintained)